informatics-isi-edu/hatrac/REST-API.md

 Where _parent path_ is the name of the enclosing namespace and _namespace id_ is the relative name of the nested namespace.
-Of course, the enclosing namespace may be the root namespace of the deployment or another nested namespace.
+Of course, the enclosing namespace may be the root namespace of the deployment, e.g. `/hatrac`, or another nested namespace, e.g. `/hatrac/some/ancestors`.

 ### Nested Namespace Creation